mayu-live/framework/README.md

-the algorithm in snabbdom/preact/million several times, but they rely on DOM-operations for ordering (`node.insertBefore`) and the algorithm has to take care of that and make sure that the order is exactly the same in the VDOM as in the DOM after all patch operations have been applied.
+the algorithm in snabbdom/preact/million several times, but they rely on DOM-operations for ordering (`node.insertBefore`) and the algorithm has to take care of that and make sure that the order is exactly the same in the VDOM as in the DOM after all command operations have been applied.

 The child diffing algorithm makes a few unnecessary moves, and there's lots of room for improvement, but at least the order is correct.